MarkWarneke/markwarneke.github.io/_posts/2019-12-30-Static-Code-Analysis-for-Infrastructure-as-Code.md

 ```

 PowerShell has native support for working with JSON files.
-PowerShell can be easily converted a JSON file to a PowerShell object.
+PowerShell can easily read and convert a JSON file to a PowerShell object.
+If the conversion is not possible or the JSON is invalid, a terminating error is thrown.
+This could be the first test.

 ```powershell
 $TemplateFile = './azuredeploy.json'